 Quartz is a very hard and durable material.
-It is rated 7 on the Mohs hardness scale, just 2 notches below the hardest stone, diamond.
-It is also known for having intricate yet elegant colorways and patterns.
-This is why a lot of high-end restaurants and hotels use it as countertops for kitchens and bathrooms.
-It is also a favorite in a lot of homes.
-Quartz is also not porous unlike a lot of natural stones.
-This characteristic makes it easy to clean and maintain.
-It also helps with longevity as it is resistant to chemical penetration.
+It’s rated 7 on the Mohs hardness scale, just 2 notches below the hardest stone, diamond.
+Quartz is also known for having intricate yet elegant colorways and patterns, a reason why a lot of high-end restaurants and hotels use it as countertops for kitchens and bathrooms.

-Despite the almost bulletproof description of quartz, at the end of the day, it is still a natural stone.
-Natural stones still wear and are prone to chemicals.
-This is why quartz still needs a bit of TLC every once in a while to help it shine and last long.
-Frequent cleaning can also prevent bacterial and fungal growth.
-These are stuff you definitely want out of your kitchen.
+Despite the almost bulletproof description of quartz and the ease with which you can clean quartz countertops, at the end of the day, it’s still a natural stone.
+Natural stones still wear and are prone to damage from chemicals found in harsh cleaners.
+This is why quartz still needs a bit of TLC every once in a while to help it shine and ensure a long life.
+Thankfully, simple tips such as frequent cleaning with a soft cloth and soap and warm water can also prevent bacterial and fungal growth.

 Put a little effort into cleaning, and your countertops will look just as sparkling as our Bianco Pepper quartz.

 When cutting on quartz countertops, some kitchen activities can cause stains and leave a residue that is hard to remove even with mild soap.
 To tackle these tough stains, here are some steps you can take using household tools and materials that you can find at home.

 There’s an ongoing debate as to whether or not to use glass cleaners on quartz.
 In reality, the devil is in the details.
 There are glass cleaners that are quartz-safe and there are some that can cause mild to moderate damage to your countertops.

 We encourage you to always check the label and look out for harsh chemicals such as strong acids or bases.
 The last thing you want is to cause more damage.
 Also, check your stone top’s warranty to make sure you only use cleaning techniques prescribed by the manufacturer.